BenTheBacker/NLU---Project/Deliverable2/README.md

 - It loads data, performs optional augmentation, hyperparameter tuning, then trains a final model.
 - A file (e.g., best_deberta_model.pt) is saved with the best weights.

+### Demo Usage:
+Open and run the DEMO notebook (task-X-demo.ipynb):
+- Do not change anything
+- Ensure that best_deberta_model.pt is present

 ## Inference
 To load the saved model and run on new data (e.g. test.csv):
 1. Skip the training cells in the notebook.